Below are some frequently asked questions about Reno Celtic Celebration. As more come up, we will add them.

 What time does Celtic Celebration end?

-The Celtic Celebration is open Saturday October 1st and Sunday October 2nd from 10am-5pm.
+The Celtic Celebration is open Saturday May 18 from 9am-5pm.
 Opening ceremonies, including the parade of the Clans, is about noon on Saturday.

-Closing ceremonies will be on Sunday around 4:00pm.
+Closing ceremonies will be at 5:00pm.
 Please check the schedule, which will be posted within these pages as soon as possible.
 Look for updates until about ten days before the event occurs.